 Note that we are currently discussing the implementation of "inode quotas" as a means of preventing the excessive creation of small files.

-This is the flipside of the previous point.
+This is the converse of the previous point.
 If you want to archive a large amount of data, it is tempting to "tar" or "zip" them all into a single archive for long-term storage or backup purposes.
 This is a good idea, up to a point.
 However if the archive (or any other single file) is too big, it causes problems.

 Please do not store single files that are larger than 1TB.
 The problems it causes are as follows:

 - Our current infrastructure is physically incapable of creating offsite replicas of files greater than about 5TB.
 (There is insufficient disk space in the St Lucia DMF cache).
 Files in the 1TB to 5TB range cause serious congestion for off-site replication.
 We have therefore been forced to disable off-site replication for files that are much larger than 1TB.

 - Handling really large files is potentially problematic for you.
 For example: